General Education Writing Courses

 - Rounsaville, Angela, Rachel Goldberg, and Anis Bawarshi.
 “From Incomes to Outcomes: FYW Students’ Prior Genre Knowledge, Metacognition, and the Question of Transfer.”
 Writing Program Administration 32.1 (2008): 97–112.

 - Wardle, Elizabeth, and Douglas Downs.
 Writing about Writing: A College Reader.
 2nd ed.
 New York: Bedford/St. Martins, 2014.

 - WPA Outcomes Statement for First-Year Composition.
 Council of Writing Program Administrators (CWPA).
 17 July 2014.
 Web.
 5 July 2016.

 - Williams, Joseph M., and Joseph Bizup.
 Style: The Basics of Clarity and Grace.
 11th ed.
 Boston: Pearson, 2016.

 - Wolfe, Christopher.
 “Argumentation across the Curriculum.”
 Written Communication 28.2 (2011): 193–219.

 Upper Division Writing

-RWS 305W is an intermediate writing course is to facilitate students’ continued success with the kinds of critical reading, writing, and thinking tasks that are required of them while they are here at the university, as well as after graduation.
+RWS 305W is an intermediate writing course designed to facilitate students’ continued success with the kinds of critical reading, writing, and thinking tasks that are required of them while they are here at the university, as well as after graduation.
 Although grasping academic reading and writing strategies are important, the course’s focus on reading and writing both in and beyond the university is particularly relevant to RWS 305W students since, as juniors and seniors, many will soon write for a variety of audiences and purposes.
 Thus, the course highlights such academic skills as analysis, synthesis, and evaluation.
 In addition, to help students negotiate new writing situations, it asks students to consider how different audiences and contexts shape the rhetorical situation.
-This course satisfies the Graduation Writing Assessment Requirement (GWAR) for the University.